Discover, feel and create music

 Recording technology

-Equipment like microphones and audio interfaces capture performance.
+Studio microphones and audio interfaces capture sessions.

 The Musician’s Craft: creation and performance

-The connection between music and emotion
+Feel the music and emotion